 But how will you know what never to do again?
-Let's begin by defining a cold call:
+Let's begin by defining a cold call.

-It takes place when a salesperson calls someone he does not know, who does not know him, and-having little or no information on the prospect-robotically dials number after number, giving the same pitch to everyone who answers.
+A cold call takes place when a salesperson calls someone he does not know, who does not know him, and-having little or no information on the prospect-robotically dials number after number, giving the same pitch to everyone who answers.